pro-jfk/mko-solo-ops/jenkins-config/README.md

 ## Plugins

 Jenkins can be fully customized using plugins to extend its functionality.
-To provision the plugins that Harborn needs, the `plugins_config.sh` script is provided.
+To provision the plugins needed, the `plugins_config.sh` script is provided.
 When adding a plugin, please ensure that you use its ID rather than the name of the plugin.
 You can find the plugin ID at https://plugins.jenkins.io/plugin-name.
 Here's how to use it:

 Installing Plugins: To add a plugin, simply include it as a string in the `install` list in the script.